A History Of Star Basketball Cards

 Star 1984-85 Olympic Michael Jordan Set – Shop At Home, Red Bordered, Jordan Olympic Set

-Star 1984-85 Olympic 10-Card Set - Shop At Home issue has all blue borders.
-There is a gold medalist Jordan card in the 1984-85 set, but it is a different photo, with a red background.
+Star 1984-85 Olympic 10-Card Set – Shop At Home issue has all blue borders.
+There is a gold medalist Jordan card in the 1984-85 set, but it is a different photo with a red background.

 Star 1984 Miller Lite Set – Shop At Home issue has white borders and ‘1985’ date, note that there is an original 1985 Star Miller Lite set with blue borders.

-Star 1986 Crunch 'n' Munch Set - Shop At Home issue has '1986' date and is orange (see below), whereas original has '1985' date and is yellow
+Star 1986 Crunch ‘n’ Munch Set – Shop At Home issue has a ‘1986’ date and is orange (see below), whereas the original has ‘1985’ date and is yellow

 Star 1985 Last 11 Rookies of the Year – Shop at Home cards are white with red lettering (see below).
 The original cards are white with blue lettering.